-Dr. Kit Bredimus is the Chief Nursing Officer at Midland Memorial Hospital.
-Kit earned his doctorate in nursing from Texas Tech Health Sciences Center.
-Kit holds three board certifications in Executive Nursing in addition to certifications in Nursing Leadership and Management, Emergency, and Pediatric Emergency nursing.
-Kit is a nationally recognized leader as a Modern Healthcare Rising Star in Nursing, AONL Early Careerist, and TNA Year of the Nurse Award winner.
-Kit received his DNP from Texas Tech.
-Kit presents nationally through various podium presentations, podcasts, and publications on topics related to professional development, employee engagement and wellness, and transforming cultures to improve outcomes.
+Dr. Kit Bredimus is the Chief Nursing Officer at Midland Health in Midland, TX.
+Kit holds three board certifications in Executive Nursing in addition to certifications in Nursing Management and Leadership, Emergency, and Pediatric Emergency nursing.
+Kit is a nationally recognized leader, being named as a Modern Healthcare Rising Star in Nursing, AONL Early Careerist Award, Nursing Management’s Visionary Leader Award Finalist, and TNA Year of the Nurse Award.
+Kit is a Fellow of the American College of Healthcare Executives and presents on the national level through various speaking events, podium presentations, podcasts, and publications on today’s important leadership topics.

 Melonye Huber is the Chief Nursing Officer at Scenic Mountain Medical Center in Big Spring, Texas a Steward Healthcare System’s hospital.
 She graduated from New Mexico Junior College in 1995, with an Associated in Applied Science.
 She received her bachelor’s degree in nursing and a master’s degree in Nursing Administration both from Texas Tech University Health Science.

 She is a recipient of the Permian Basin Great 25 Nurse award in 2019.

 While active from 2013-2020 with various volunteer opportunities through Odessa Regional Medical Center, Melonye’s primary passion lies in honoring Veteran’s as a medical escort for the Basin Honor Flight, from 2016 to their most recent flight to Washington in October 2021.